LabCryptoLab/CMAV/README.md

 ```

 ## The Socket Programming
 A Python socket programming implementation of CPMAVE to simulate the flow of our protocol messages between the sender vehicle and the TMA in a real-time experiment and to measure the end-to-end latency.
 The Raspberry Pi 4 is used to simulate the OBU "On Board Unit" of the sender vehicle while two Lenovo ThinkStations with 16GB of memory and an Intel 8-Core i7-10700 CPU clocked at 2.90GHz acted as the ECA and the TMA, respectively.

+The Raspberry Pi 4 and the two Thinkstations are connected to a local network.
+The static IP addresses for the TMA, vehicle, and ECA are set to 192.168.122.200, 192.168.122.201, and 192.168.122.202, respectively.
+Additionally, the communication between the ECA and the vehicle occurs over port 5000, while the communication between the TMA and the vehicle occurs over port 5001.

 ### Running the Socket Programming
 Start the ECA on the ThinkStation.
 The ECA will listen on port 5001: